devcamilatosta/devcamilatosta/README.md

 - 👋 Hi, I’m @devcamilatosta
-- 👀 I’m interested in Aprender sobre Front-end
+- 👀 I’m interested in leanr Front-end
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on Proejetos
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me contatocamilatosta@gmail.com

 <!---